howard9192/Promptgpt/Comparison to PromptPerfect.md

+### 🥊 Comparison with Other Platforms

+PromptPerfect is a popular automated prompt generation tool that is available for ChatGPT Plus users and costs money ontop of paying for ChatGPT Plus.
+It's is an excellent platform for users who need assistance with crafting prompts.
+While both PromptPerfect and PromptGPT are designed to generate prompts for AI models, they each have unique characteristics that differentiate them.
+Here's a comparison table to highlight the differences, and why to use the open source PromptGPT framework.

+For our comparison, the following request was given to both platforms: " I want to apply to harvard medical school.
+I need help in the application process specifically for my application essay.
+Can you please help me in this.
+I have a draft ready."

 # Comparison Metrics:

 1. **Adherence to Best Practices:** A score of 1 in this category would mean that the prompt barely follows any best practices in prompt engineering, which may lead to ineffective interaction.
 A score of 5, on the other hand, indicates that the prompt follows best practices effectively, including clarity, encouraging user engagement, and providing actionable instructions.